yopdog/test22/Liberland-constitution.md

 All Persons shall have the right to live and exist peacefully; be secure from bodily harm, violent aggression, death, danger and threats to one's life and well being.

 #### §I.2.
 Right to Liberty
-All Individuals shall have the right to exercise full control over their life; make one’s own decisions; take risks; enter into any contract thay choose; form voluntary relations and cooperative ventures; control their bodies; express their views and beliefs; share information with others; choose where to work and live.
+All Individuals shall have the right to exercise full control over their life; make one’s own decisions; take risks; enter into any contract thay choose; form voluntary relations and cooperative ventures; control their bodies; express their views and beliefs; share information with others; trade one's labor; choose where to work and live.

 #### §I.3.
 Right to Property
 All Individuals shall have the right to own and homestead property; exercise full control over their property and do with it as they see fit; freely trade with others; to set up a business and exercise full control over it; produce and sell new products; own land and regulate all conduct on it.